Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 draft = true
 +++

 I keep seeing comic strips classifying programming languages.
 They're intentionally offensive, because it's impossible to say anything about a programming language without offending the language's users.
 Which makes sense, because you can't help but get emotionally attached to the thing you've been using for years to weave your dreams.
+It's also super fun to be hyper-critical about programming languages to the point of innacuracy.
+All programmers have been wronged by their language of choice or found themselves in the depths of debugging hell with a foreign language.
+How can you *not* resonate with criticism reflecting your pain?

-So, throwing out all that prior consideration, here's my experience with programming languages.
+So, throwing out all that prior consideration and thoughtfulness, here's my experience with programming languages.

 ## Assembly